angular/angular/guides/schematics.md

 Schematics come packaged with Angular Material, so once you have installed the npm package, they will be available via the Angular CLI.

-If you run it will automatically install Angular Material for you and run the install schematic.
+Using the command below will automatically install Angular Material for you and run the install schematic.

 ```
 ng add @angular/material
 ```

-The install schematic will help you quickly add Material to a new project.
+The install schematic will help you to quickly add Material to a new project.
 This schematic will:

-- Ensure project dependencies in `package.json`
+- Ensure project dependencies are placed in `package.json`
-- Ensure project dependencies in your app module
+- Ensure project dependencies are placed in your app module
-- Adds Prebuilt or Setup Custom Theme
+- Add Prebuilt or Setup Custom Theme
-- Adds Roboto fonts to your index.html
+- Add Roboto fonts to your index.html
 - Apply simple CSS reset to body

 ## Generator Schematics
-In addition to the install schematic Angular Material has three schematics it comes packaged with:
+In addition to the install schematic, Angular Material has three schematics it comes packaged with:

 - Navigation
 - Dashboard